 When WCA 3A water levels are in Zone A of the WCA 3A Interim Regulation Schedule, S-343A, S-343B, and S-344 can be utilized to discharge from WCA 3A into BCNP.
 Discharges can also be made through S-343A, S-343B and S-344 when agreed to by SFWMD, Corps, and NPS to extend hydroperiods within BCNP.
-The S-151 gated culvert structure is located along the Miami Canal and operated according to the WCA 3A Interim Regulation Schedule (USACE 2012a).
+The S-151 gated culvert structure, which is located along the Miami Canal and operated according to the WCA 3A Interim Regulation Schedule (USACE 2012a), is the only existing surface water connection between WCA 3A and WCA 3B.
 S-151 discharges into the Miami Canal (C-304) in WCA 3B for flood diversion and for the purpose of providing water supply to LEC canals and the SDCS.
 Under existing conditions, water does not flow directly from WCA 3B into the L-29 Borrow canal.
 There are two discharge structures, gated spillways S-355A and S-355B, along L-29 south of WCA 3B that are designed to move water from WCA 3B into the L-29 Canal.
 The S-355 structures are completed components of the MWD Project, intended to function in concert with the proposed MWD S-345 structures along L-67A/L-67C to address the MWD Project objective of restoring WCA 3B as a functioning component of the Everglades hydrologic system and restoration of water deliveries to NESRS.